Last Updated: May 11, 2026

 This drug has one hundred and twenty-two patent family members in twenty-three countries.

 The generic ingredient in AURYXIA is ferric citrate.
 There are twenty drug master file entries for this compound.
-Two suppliers are listed for this compound.
+Three suppliers are listed for this compound.
 Additional details are available on the ferric citrate profile page.

-DrugPatentWatch® Generic Entry Outlook for Auryxia
+DrugPatentWatch® Litigation and Generic Entry Outlook for Auryxia

 AI Deep Research